saucelabs/elemental-next/frontend/docs/updated-tips/53-growl/ruby.md

 ---
-title: '53: Growl'
+title: "53: Growl"
 id: 53-growl-ruby
-contentUrl: "docs/updated-tips/growl/53-growl-ruby"
+contentUrl: "docs/growl/53-growl-ruby"
 sidebar_label: Ruby
 text: "Good test reports are a fundamental component of successful test automation, but running down a test failure by looking at a test report can be a real pain sometimes.
 Oftentimes, you're left to decipher debug statements, or go through things piece by piece all for the sake of trying to track down a transient issue."
 number: 53
 publish_date: 2016-11-22
 last_update:
   date: 2023-03-25
 tags:
-  - 'jquery'
+  - "jquery"
-  - 'growl'
+  - "growl"
-  - 'growl notifications'
+  - "growl notifications"
-  - 'jquery-growl'
+  - "jquery-growl"
 level: 2
 category:
-  - 'troubleshooting'
+  - "troubleshooting"
 language: ruby
 ---